 Express gratitude

-Without your patients, you wouldn’t have a job in healthcare.
-So, try practicing gratitude and thanking your patients for choosing you as their healthcare provider.
+Without your patients, there would be no need for healthcare providers.
+Pro tip: a little gratitude toward your patients for choosing you as their healthcare provider can go a long way.
 The Clinical Advisor reports that healthcare professionals who apply gratitude to their patient care generate significantly higher patient satisfaction scores.

 Involve the patient's loved ones